 OIB-TAC Website Launch

 The OIB-TAC: Older Individuals who are Blind Technical Assistance Center Community of Practice (CoP) website is now available.
 The website is an interactive learning community that provides subject matter expertise; up-to-date information on best practices, creative solutions, and models of service delivery; a toolbox of useful assessments and curricula; continuing education courses; and opportunities to mentor or be mentored by leaders in the field.
-Join the OIB-TAC Forum for access to valuable resources, peer advice, and to share your own successes.

 Funded by the Rehabilitation Services Administration (RSA) under the U.S. Department of Education, OIB-TAC training and technical assistance activities involve working with state OIB programs to improve administration, operation, and performance of OIB programs.
 Questions regarding the OIB-TAC website may be directed to Community of Practice Manager Doug Bedsaul, and questions regarding the OIB-TAC grant may be directed to Project Director BJ LeJeune.